maneakash/Swagger/README.md

 This project contains:

-1. OpenAPI/Swagger specification
+1. OpenAPI/Swagger specification using Swashbuckle
-2. How to set up swagger UI
+2. Swagger UI
-3. Swagger middleware